Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Focus on Positivity: Acknowledge your strengths and positive qualities of your role even when you’re feeling overwhelmed
+- Concentrate on Positives: Be aware of your strengths and positive qualities of your role when you’re overwhelmed

-- Seek out help where possible Get a mentor’s guidance or to ask colleagues for assistance.
+- Ask for help whenever possible Get a mentor’s guidance or to ask colleagues for advice.

 Overcommitting Workload